END of LIFE

 And it is not just words that communicate.
 A simple touch of the hand can mean more than a well prepared speech.

 It might sound depressing but surprisingly it feels life-enhancing.
 And there's tea and cake as well!

 Friend's Meeting House, Ship Street

 Before & During Death

-preparing for the death of someone one can be a very challenging time.
+Preparing for the death of someone can be a very challenging time.
 The amount of organisation can be overwhelming so we've mapped out some of the key areas with links to

 End of Life Doulas